JJ/santa-markdown/letter.md

 **Requests** heading, using regular expressions and stuff.
 We could have probably pared it down to a transformation to `Str` but we would have lost the structure.
 And structure is important, Santa is never tired of repeating that.
-Next we extract only those elements thar are actually a list, taking out all the fluff.
+Next we extract only those elements that are actually a list, taking out all the fluff.

 And it so happens that there is such a thing as too much